ENGAGE WITH CMC!

 The CMC Alumni Association founded the Alumni Fund is in need of volunteers to help with peer-to-peer fundraising outreach.
 Class Agents support the Alumni Fund and inspire their classmates to do the same.
 If you have a passion for helping CMC students and you want to have a meaningful impact on their success, visit the Annual Giving Volunteers site to learn more about how you can help or fill out the online form at the top and bottom of this page.

-Class Liaisons
+Class Liaison

 Class Liaisons act as helpful intermediaries between the Alumni Association, the Office of Alumni and Parent Engagement, the College, and each class.
 In addition to disseminating useful College-related information to their fellow alumni, Class Liaisons also help the alumni community stay connected to each other and to CMC by collecting newsworthy information from their classmates for publication in CMC Magazine’s Class Notes section.
 The Class Liaison community enjoys networking with different class years, early access to the latest College news, and a great excuse to keep up with old friends.
-Email alumni@cmc.edu for more information, or to submit a Class Note by connecting with your class liaison
+Email alumni@cmc.edu for more information, or to submit a Class Note by connecting with your class liaison.

 CMS Athletics Friends Group